smflores1/senna-replica/README.md

 # senna-replica
 A tensorflow implementation of the senna named entity recognizer (NER).
+See the original article by Collobert et al. at http://ronan.collobert.com/pub/matos/2011_nlp_jmlr.pdf

 ## Requirements:
 1. tensorflow v1.13.1